Karen Technical Training Institute for the Deaf Courses and Fees

 Professional Courses

-These courses are examined by KASNEB and can be done on part time or full time basis.
+These courses are examined by KASNEB and can be done on a part-time or full-time basis.

 • CPA I, II, III (KCSE C with C+ in Maths & English)